 The Netherlands Fellowship Programme (NFP)

-A new phase of Netherlands Fellowship Programme (NFP II) started on 1 July 2013.
-It promotes capacity building within organisations in 50 countries by providing training and education through fellowships for professionals.
+The Netherlands Fellowship Programme (NFP II) promotes capacity building within organisations in 51 countries by providing training and education through fellowships for professionals.
 The NFP is initiated and fully funded by the Dutch Ministry of Foreign Affairs under the budget for development cooperation.

 The overall aim of the NFP is to support alleviate qualitative and quantitative shortages of skilled manpower within a wide range of governmental, private and non-governmental organizations.
 This is by offering fellowships to mid-career professionals to improve the capacity of their employing organization.
 The need for training has to be evident within the context of an organization.
 This implicates that applicants have to be nominated by their employers.
 Applications without the support of employer are considered ineligible.

-A new phase of the NFP (NFP II) started on 1 July 2013.
-This new phase leads to policy changes which have an impact on procedures and criteria.
-Please check www.nuffic.nl/nfp for detail information.
+NFP II leads to policy changes which have an impact on procedures and criteria.
+For more general information please check www.nuffic.nl/nfp

 There are fellowships available for: